 - Extend both arms forward, one hand resting on top of the other.

 - Roll your hips out of the way of the sweeping hand when it arrives at that level.
-As a result your whole body rolls on the side.
+As a result, your whole body rolls on the side.

 - Roll your head a little bit further so that your face is now turned upward.
-Your back-sweeping arm should now be completely extended and resting on your thigh.
+Your back-sweeping arm should now be wholly extended and resting on your thigh.
 Take a few moments to breathe in this position.

 - Take a few moments to adjust your balance, then start again.

 - Alternate lengths where you roll toward the left side and lengths where you roll toward the right side.